 Conclusion

 You now have OpenJDK 17 installed on Ubuntu and configured as your Java runtime.
-With the update-alternatives system, you can easily switch between multiple Java versions as needed for different projects.
+With update-alternatives, you can switch between multiple Java versions as your projects require.
 For Java development workflows, consider installing Apache Maven as a build tool.
-If your projects require a different LTS release, explore OpenJDK 8 for legacy applications or OpenJDK 11 for enterprise environments.
+If your projects need a different LTS release, explore OpenJDK 21 for virtual threads or OpenJDK 25 for the latest stable features.